5 Coffee Recipes You Didn't Know About

 This coffee dessert is perfect for sharing with others during a social gathering or special occasion.
 You can also enjoy it occasionally as a snack, if you don’t have any problem with consuming sugar.

-- Begin by letting the butter melt in the microwave.
+- To get started with this recipe, first, allow the butter to melt in the microwave.
 Then, add the cacao and coffee powder.

-- Mix everything together with the sugar and flour and then stir until you get a homogeneous batter.
+- Mix everything together with the sugar and flour and then stir until there are no more lumps in the batter.

 - Then, add the yogurt, yeast, eggs, and vanilla.
 Stir again until all of the ingredients are well mixed.